ayush194/CS360/RoomShader/Readme.md

 brew install glew glfw glm
 ```

+## Compiling and Running
+Now simply clone the this repository and build using the shell script provided.

 ### For Linux and OSX

-Now simply clone the this repository and build using make.
 ```
 https://github.com/ayush194/CS360.git
-cd CS360/RM101_Model
+cd CS360/RoomShader/
-sudo make
+sh compile.sh
+./roomshader
 ```

 ---------------